oicr-gsi/cbioportal_tools/doc/schema.md

 If present and not empty, the `head` entry represents the YAML header of the Janus config file.
 Entries in the head are represented as YAML mappings.

-The head has two types of entries: `scalar` and `dictionary`.
-A `dictionary` may contain scalars, other dictionaries, or a mixture of both.
+The head has three types of entries:

+1. `dictionary`: May contain any mixture of scalars, lists, or other dictionaries.
+2. `constant_list`: Contains a simple collection of constants.
+It may _not_ contain entries for scalars, dictionaries, or other constant-lists.
+If a `constant_list` is present in a config file, it must have _exactly_ the same contents as in the schema.
+3. `scalar`: Represents a scalar variable, such as a string or integer.

-Scalars and dictionaries both **must** have:
+All entries **must** have:
-- `type`: Respectively `scalar` or `dictionary`
+- `type`: Respectively `scalar`, `constant_list` or `dictionary`.
 - `required`: Boolean value.
-If true, the entry is required.
 See "Note" below.

-In addition, dictionaries **must** have:
+In addition, constant-lists and dictionaries **must** have:
-- `contents`: A mapping which holds the contents of the dictionary.
+- `contents`: Respectively, a YAML sequence or mapping to hold the contents of the constant-list or dictionary.

 In addition, scalars **may** have:
 - `description`: Optional string describing the variable.